Continuous Combinatorics of Abelian Group Actions: Basic applications of the Twelve Tiles Theorem

-For our next application we show that there is no continuous perfect matching of the Cayley graph of $F(2^{\Z^n})$.
-Recall that a {\em matching} of a graph is subset $M$ of the edges such that every vertex is incident with at most one of the edges of $M$.
-A matching $M$ is a {\em perfect matching} if every vertex is incident to exactly one edge of $M$.
-For $G$ a countable group with generating set $S$, a continuous perfect matching of $F(2^G)$ is a perfect matching of the Cayley graph $\Gamma_G(F(2^G))$ (see Definition~\ref{def:cayley}) such that the map $\eta\colon F(2^G) \to S$ is continuous, where $(x, \eta(x))\in M$.
+For our next application we show that there is no continuous perfect matching in the Schreier graph of $F(2^{\Z^n})$.
+Here we think of the Schreier graph of $F(2^{\Z^n})$ as an undirected graph.
+Recall that a {\em matching} in an undirected graph is a subset $M$ of the edges such that every vertex is incident with at most one of the edges of $M$.
+A matching $M$ is a {\em perfect matching} if every vertex is incident with exactly one edge in $M$.
+For a countable group $G$ with a minimal generating set $S$, a perfect matching $M$ in the Schreier graph $\Gamma(F(2^G), G, S)$ (see the Definition in \S\ref{section:1.1}) is given by a map $\eta\colon F(2^G) \to S\cup S^{-1}$ such that, for every $x\in F(2^G)$, $(x, \eta(x)\cdot x)\in M$.
+In order to give rise to a perfect matching, such $\eta$ must satisfy $\eta(\eta(x)\cdot x)=\eta(x)^{-1}$ for all $x\in F(2^G)$.
+When $\eta$ is continuous, we say that $M$ is continuous.

-In this result, the argument is simpler than that of Theorem~\ref{thm:pcn} as we need only consider the torus tiles $\Tcaca$ rather than the whole graph $\gnpq$.